About The Author

 Donald Hook is the founder of Full On Consulting, a technology and management consulting firm helping companies successfully leverage technology and deliver their initiatives.

-He is a former Chief Technology Officer (CTO) and Vice President for a $14B IT services firm with over 50,000 employees globally.
+He is a former Chief Technology Officer (CTO) and Partner for a $14B IT services firm with over 50,000 employees globally.
 He has helped Fortune 100 and mid-market companies by defining their IT strategy, aligning IT and delivering complex initiatives.

 For information about Donald Hook, please visit LinkedIn.
 He can be reached at dhook@fullonconsulting.com

 The next step is to create a plan and roadmap that will define the initiatives to implement.
-There are four areas of focus that CIO’s can pursue
+There are four areas of focus that CIOs can pursue to identify opportunities:

 Review The Business's Strategic Plan